morpilo28/project3-vacations-server/readme.md

   ```

    ### User
-#### You can view all past signed users in the 'users' table in the database or you can register as a new user.
+#### You can view all past signed users at the 'users' table in the database or you can register as a new user.

 user example: